kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

 ID: `frr114`

-Formal Name: Constraints Tests and Messages Have Single Item Focus
+Formal Name: Constraint Tests and Messages Have Single Item Focus

 Categories: Sequences; Style

 State: Recommended

-Guidance: Developers SHOULD define a Metaschema constraint with `target`, `test`, and `message` fields that test and explain a positive requirement in the singular for an individual item of a sequence (i.e. occurrences of a flag, field, or assembly have a `max-occurs` greater than 1) that conforms to an OSCAL model.
+Guidance: Developers SHOULD define a Metaschema constraint with `target`, `test`, and `message` fields that test and explain a positive requirement in the singular for an individual item of a sequence (i.e., occurrences of a flag, field, or assembly have a `max-occurs` greater than 1) that conforms to an OSCAL model.
 Violation paths and messages should discuss an individual item in the singular.
 The only exception is for quantitative or qualitative analysis of the whole sequence.
 The development team and community contributors can make a determination, meaning if the constraint is within that exceptional category, on a case-by-case basis, as this is a recommendation and not a requirement.

 [back to top](#summary)